A Benchmark Library for Distributed Power System Analysis and Optimization: Abstract

 \section{Abstract}

-\textit{DPLib} is an open-source MATLAB-based benchmark library created to support research and development in distributed and decentralized power system analysis and optimization.
-Distributed and decentralized methods offer scalability, privacy preservation, and resilience to single points of failure, making them increasingly important for modern power systems.
-However, unlike centralized tools such as MATPOWER, no general-purpose, reproducible data library package currently exists for distributed power system studies.
-DPLib fills this gap by providing a standard power system library featuring over 20 multi-region benchmark test cases of varying sizes, along with a graph-based partitioning toolkit that decomposes any MATPOWER test system into multiple electrically coherent regions.
-The partitioning toolkit, an easy-to-use MATLAB code, generates standardized \texttt{.mat} and \texttt{.m} files, along with region visualizations for intuitive understanding.
-We also provide modular, easy-to-use distributed optimal power flow (OPF) solvers: an alternating direction method of multipliers(ADMM)-based DC-OPF solver implemented in YALMIP, and an ADMM-based AC-OPF solver leveraging IPOPT.
-These solvers validate the generated test systems for distributed optimization applications.
-Numerical results validate the generated test cases, establishing DPLib as a foundation for reproducible distributed power system research.
+DPLib is an open-source benchmark library created to support research and development in distributed power system analysis and optimization.
+Unlike centralized tools such as MATPOWER and PGLib, no general purpose, reproducible data library package currently exists for distributed power system studies.
+DPLib, available at \href{https://github.com/LSU-RAISE-LAB/DPLib.git}{GitHub}, fills this gap by providing 40 multi-region benchmark test cases ranging from 5 buses to 20758 buses, along with a graph-based partitioning toolkit that converts MATPOWER-compatible systems into distributed regional datasets.
+The toolkit generates standardized \texttt{.mat}, {\texttt{.csv}, and \texttt{.m} files, regional MATPOWER version 2 cases, local and global bus mappings, generator and cost assignments, explicit inter-regional tie-line records, and bus-to-region partition maps}. {It supports unweighted, electrically weighted, and user-defined partitions, and is compared with METIS, KaFFPa, and an IPA-inspired baseline.} DPLib also provides ADMM-based distributed DC and AC OPF solvers for validation. {Numerical studies report partitioning sensitivity, centralized run times, distributed OPF iterations, run times, and optimality gaps.} These results establish DPLib as a reproducible data layer for distributed power system research.